davidtys/queue_pytumblr/README.md

 ## Quick Usage

-#### add post to the reblog list of the tumblr, and create a worker to reblog it :
+#### add post to the reblog list of the tumblr, and create a worker for it :
 ```
 QueuePosts.add_reblog(tumblr_name, post_url)
 ```